partiql/partiql-lang-kotlin/docs/tutorial/tutorial.md

     What are the differences?
 Indeed, PartiQL adopts the tuple/object and array notation of JSON.
 However, the PartiQL string literals are denoted by single quotes.
-Importantly, the scalar types of PartiQL are the ones of SQL and not just strings, numbers and booleans, as in JSON.
+Importantly, the scalar types of PartiQL are those of SQL, not just strings, numbers and booleans, as in JSON.

 -   **Do implementations need to have a catalog?**